agriyakhetarpal/agriyakhetarpal/README.md

 _Full-time Pythonista, part-time poet, and hopeful code poet_ 🐍

 Hi there!
 I am a recent graduate of the University of Delhi in New Delhi, India, where I majored in computer science and mathematics.
+I work at Quansight Labs as a software engineer, where my work comprises the packaging and distribution of open-source scientific software.

 I currently volunteer and help maintain the following projects – a list which is by no means exhaustive:
 - [Pyodide](https://pyodide.org/), a port of CPython for WebAssembly (WASM) that aims to bring the [Scientific Python stack](https://scientific-python.org/) to the browser and Node.js;